Health Indicator Report of Unintentional Injury Deaths

 Other ObjectivesUtah's 42 Community Health Indicators

-How Are We Doing?The Utah annual age-adjusted rate of unintentional injury deaths has slightly increased from year to year since 2006 when the rate was 30.1 per 100,000 population.
-In 2018, the rate was 45.1 per 100,000 population.
-The 2018 unintentional injury death rate increased 2% from the 2017 rate of 44.3 per 100,000 population.
+How Are We Doing?The Utah annual age-adjusted rate of unintentional injury deaths has been on a slow upward trajectory since 2006 when the rate was 30.2 per 100,000 population.
+In 2019, the rate was 45.2 per 100,000 population.
+The 2019 unintentional injury death rate increased 8.2% in the last 10 years from the 2009 rate of 37 per 100,000 population.
 Twenty years ago in 1999 the leading causes of unintentional injury death were motor vehicle traffic deaths and fall deaths.
 Motor vehicle traffic death rates have declined over the last 20 years while fall death rates have increased.
 Unintentional poisoning death rates have skyrocketed to be the leading cause of unintentional injury death in Utah.

 What Is Being Done?The Utah Department of Health Violence and Injury Prevention Program (VIPP) is working with several agencies, such as the Utah Department of Public Safety, Primary Children's Medical Center, and the 13 local health departments to further reduce unintentional injury deaths.
 Most injuries can be prevented by choosing safe behaviors, using safety equipment, and obeying safety laws.
 High-priority prevention areas include motor vehicle crash injury, pedestrian injury, bicycle injury, and fall-related injury.